-The Mabry-Hazen House Museum, listed on the National Register of Historic Places, is located atop Mabry's Hill in Knoxville, Tennessee.
+The Mabry-Hazen House Museum, listed on the National Register of Historic Places, is located atop Mabry's Hill in Knoxville, TN.
 Built in 1858 and housing three generations of the same family from 1858-1987, the Mabry-Hazen House served as headquarters for both Union and Confederate forces during the Civil War.
 This stately, elegant home of the Victorian and Civil War periods showcases one of the largest original family collection in America.

 Since 1989, the Hazen Historical Museum Foundation has worked to preserve Mabry-Hazen House and Bethel Cemetery for the benefit of the community.
 Mabry-Hazen House is Knoxville's only historic house museum with the original family collection, and the Bethel Cemetery is the final resting place for over 1,600 Confederate soldiers.
 The history we tell is colorful, captivating, and unique to our area.